Historic Properties in Memphis and Shelby County Listed on the National Register Of Historic Places

 Comparable to the National Park Service’s National Register of Historic Places, the City of Memphis has its own means of recognizing local properties worthy of being preserved in their historic condition.
 This effort is overseen by the Memphis Landmarks Commission (MLC).
 The joint Memphis and Shelby County Office of Planning and Development (OPD) staff now manages the MLC as well as the Land Use Control Board (LUCB) and the Board of Adjustment.
 Memphis’s local historic districts were once known as Memphis Landmarks Districts, but since the adoption of The Memphis and Shelby County Unified Development Code (UDC) by Memphis City Council on August 10, 2010, they are now codified as Historic Overlay Districts (see Section 8.6 of UDC).
 Protection of such districts is ensured by seeing that “all exterior new construction, building alterations, demolitions, relocations, and site improvements visible from the street must be reviewed and approved by” the MLC.
 A former distinction between “historic preservation districts” and “historic conservation districts” no longer applies.
 Every newly-designated Historic Overlay District must have developed its own set of MLC- and City Council-approved Design Review Guidelines.
 It is worth noting here that Memphis and Shelby County have benefited for almost two decades from the expertise and dedication of MLC’s former Manager, Nancy Jane Baker, who retired in mid-2017.

 There are currently eighteen Historic Overlay Districts (HODs) in Memphis.
 Following adoption of the UDC, Memphis approved this status for eleven former “local historic districts” or Landmark Districts that are listed on the National Register.
 These are: Annesdale Park, Annesdale-Snowden, Central Gardens, Cooper-Young, Cotton Row, Evergreen, Gayoso-Peabody, Glenview, South Main Street, Speedway Terrace and Victorian Village.
 These will be described elsewhere in this catalog.
 Lea’s Woods and Rozelle-Annesdale are likewise local Historic Overlay Districts but are not listed on the NR.
-The Withers Home, residence of Civil Rights photographer Ernest C. Withers and a single-lot district, gained Historic Overlay District status recently, but like the previous two is also not listed on the NR.
+The Withers Home, residence of Civil Rights photographer Ernest C. Withers and a single-lot district, gained Historic Overlay District status recently, and has also recently been added to the NR.
 Memphis has two other single-lot Historic Overlay Districts, Collins Chapel and Maxwelton, which are on the NR and will be described in this catalog.

 The four NR-listed Vollintine historic districts, together with some smaller adjoining neighborhoods, recently allied as the Vollintine Evergreen Community Association or VECA, and collectively applied for Historic Overlay District status.
 The four are Vollintine Evergreen Avalon HD, Vollintine Evergreen HD, Vollintine Evergreen North HD and Vollintine Hills HD.
 They are listed individually on the NR and accordingly each will be described in this catalog.
 After the Landmarks Commission, the Land Use Control Board and the Memphis City Council all approved their application, in July 2021 VECA became the newest, largest and seventeenth Historic Overlay District in the city.

 Historic Overlay District status was also granted in July 2021 to the Crosstown Historic District (which is not listed on the NR).
 This district is bounded roughly by Autumn and Poplar Avenues on the north and south, and by I-240 and N. Claybrook Street on the west and east, with the exclusion of the so-called “Crosstown Mound” component.
-It joins Lea’s Woods, Rozelle-Annesdale and The Withers Home as Historic Overlay Districts that are not listed on the NR.
+Crosstown Historic District thus joins Lea’s Woods and Rozelle-Annesdale as Historic Overlay Districts that are not listed on the NR.

 The status of Cooper-Young and Speedway Terrace as Historic Overlay Districts is somewhat complicated.
 Consent agendas that included final approval of HOD status of these two districts were passed twice in 2018 by the Memphis City Council.
 However, for full compliance one more such passage is required.
 On the other hand, Tennessee law states that if a governmental action is in the process of being approved, that action itself must be considered approved.